BSN Additional Policies

 o Shoes must be without print except for the shoe logo.

-o Shoes must be clean with only white or black shoelaces. - Clinical and laboratory uniform includes blue scrubs with the Stanbridge logo, plain white or black under shirt or “sleeves” to cover tattoos, white or black socks or neutral nylons, and white or black shoes.
+• Clinical and laboratory uniform includes blue scrubs with the Stanbridge logo, plain white or black under shirt or “sleeves” to cover tattoos, white or black socks or neutral nylons, and white or black shoes.
 The laboratory uniform is worn for skills and simulation lab.

 o Pregnant students must adopt a similar maternity scrub uniform.